 - ⅔ cup (60g) almond meal (almond flour)

 - 6 tablespoons (50g) all-purpose flour

 - 1 teaspoon pure vanilla extract, optional

 Divide batter between the muffin pan cups, filling each cup almost to the top.
-If you’re using raspberries, just before you bake the financiers, cut raspberries in half and place one half, cut side down, on top of each financier, and press down gently.
+If you’re adding raspberries or other toppings, add them right before baking to the tops of each muffin.
+For raspberries, cut in half and place one half cut side down on top of each financier.
+Press down gently.
 Bake for 10-15 minutes, until a toothpick inserted into the muffin comes out clean.
 Allow muffins to cool for 5-10 minutes, then remove from pan and allow them to cool completely on a wire rack.